gbondo-am/gbondo-am.github.io/_portfolio/Data Science and Machine Learning.md

 **Project affilation**
 This is a final project done in fulfillment of the Data Science 1 course at the *faculty of Electrical and Electronics* at *Technische Universitaet Darmstadt.*

-## Background/Rationale
+## Background

-This project aims to predict the `ambient electrical energy output (PE)` of a `Combined Cycle Power Plant (CCCP)`.
+This project aims to predict the *ambient electrical energy output (PE)* of a *Combined Cycle Power Plant (CCCP)*.
 By understanding how different conditions affect energy output, operators can adjust settings and configurations to maintain peak efficiency and help in scheduling maintenance and repairs, and avoid potential disasters from overloading.
-Towards society, effeciciency of the power plant, ensurs that consistent power is being provided.
+Towards society, effeciciency of the power plant, ensures that consistent electric power is provided.
 [UCI.edu](https://archive.ics.uci.edu/ml/datasets/combined+cycle+power+plant).
 Features are explained at the next section of the notebook

 ***Key technologies and skills :*** *python, git, github, anaconda-jupyter, vscode, sklearn, pandas, matplotlib, jupyter*